hololinked-dev/docs/docs/beginners-guide/articles/object-proxy.md

 There is no support for dot operator based access for asyncio.
 One may also note that `async` operations
 do not change the nature of the execution on the server side.
-`asyncio` on `ObjectProxy` is purely a client-side non-blocking network call, so that one can simultaneously perform other async operations while the client is waiting for the network operation to complete.
+`asyncio` on `ObjectProxy` is purely a client-side non-blocking network call, so that one can simultaneously perform other async operations while the client is waiting for said network operation to complete.

 !!!
 Note